 This paper has the following structure.
 In section 2, I illustrate the problem by elaborating on an experiment with two treatments.
-I show how an estimated causal effect is biased if some of those assumptions fail.
+I show how an estimated causal effect can be biased if some of those assumptions fail.
 I demonstrate the types of assumptions required for the identification of single-treatment effects using factorial experiments, then show how current approaches are insufficient for identification when these are violated.
 In section 3, I derive new partial-identification results to address these shortcomings.
-Finally, in section 4, I apply these techniques to two simulated example sand demonstrate how they can be extended to sensitivity analyses that probe how results vary depending on key unmeasured quantities.
+Finally, in section 4, I apply these techniques to two simulated examples and demonstrate how they can be extended to sensitivity analyses that probe how results vary depending on key unmeasured quantities.